MEDIUM

 1975-11-06

-Morocco launches the Green March, mobilizing 350,000 civilians to occupy Spanish Sahara.
-This marks the beginning of Morocco's territorial claim over Western Sahara.
+Morocco launches the Green March, with 350,000 civilians crossing into Western Sahara to assert sovereignty.
+This event marks the beginning of Morocco's claim over the territory.

 1976-02-27

-Morocco finishes construction of a 2,700 km militarized sand barrier (the Berm) dividing occupied territory from POLISARIO-controlled areas.
-This becomes the primary defensive infrastructure.
+Morocco finishes construction of a 2,700-kilometer militarized wall (the Berm) dividing Western Sahara.
+This heavily fortified barrier becomes a defining feature of the conflict.

 1991-09-06

-A UN-mediated ceasefire between Morocco and POLISARIO takes effect, ending major hostilities.
-A UN peacekeeping mission (MINURSO) is deployed to monitor the truce.
+A UN-brokered ceasefire between Morocco and POLISARIO takes effect, ending active warfare.
+The United Nations Mission for the Referendum in Western Sahara (MINURSO) deploys to monitor the truce.

 2020-12-10

-The United States recognizes Moroccan sovereignty over Western Sahara in exchange for Morocco normalizing relations with Israel.
-This significantly shifts international diplomatic support toward Morocco.
+The United States recognizes Moroccan sovereignty over Western Sahara as part of a normalization deal between Morocco and Israel.
+This dramatically strengthens Morocco's international position.

 2021-05-13